Matercan/hoshimi-dots/README.md

 Welcome to my .dotfiles for linux, you may have seen my screenshots on the various discord servers I'm in so I may as well give them to you for anyone to share.
-Things will probably be a lot easier if you get GNU stow
+Things will probably be a lot easier if you get GNU stow For icons, I personally use dark colorful icons, though you can change this in the gtk-4.0/.config/gtk-4.0 config file

 Installation proccess (for arch linux):
 - ``sudo pacman -S stow``